A Survey of Machine Learning for Estimating Workload: Considering Unknown Tasks: Non-IID Machine Learning Methods

-Generally, probabilistic meta-learning typically can be viewed as the combination of a stochastic process (i.e., Gaussian Process~\cite{rasmussen2003gaussian})) and a neural network.
-Combining these two different machine learning models takes the best of both worlds by leverage the Gaussian processes' Bayesian framework and the neural network's ability to extract latent features from large datasets~\cite{jha2022neural}.
-Probabilistic meta-learning techniques fall into two broad categories: Neural Processes~\cite{garnelo2018neural}, and Deep Kernel Learning~\cite{wilson2016deep}.
+Generally, probabilistic meta-learning typically can be viewed as the combination of a stochastic process (i.e., Gaussian Process \citep{rasmussen2003gaussian}) and a neural network.
+Combining these two different machine learning models takes the best of both worlds by leverage the Gaussian processes' Bayesian framework and the neural network's ability to extract latent features from large datasets \citep{jha2022neural}.
+Probabilistic meta-learning techniques fall into two broad categories: Neural Processes \citep{garnelo2018neural}, and Deep Kernel Learning \citep{wilson2016deep}.

-Neural processes pass the data through a neural network, parameterized by \(\theta\), to learn a latent representation.
-Each support set data point is passed through an aggregation function, \(a\), to calculate the latent feature, \(z\).
-This aggregation is performed to maintain indifference under the permutation of latent features, which helps maintain a key theoretical property (i.e., the consistency condition) of stochastic processes~\cite{jha2022neural}).
-Another neural network, parameterized by \(\phi\), uses \(z\) and one or more data points (e.g., one-shot vs. few-shot) from the target domain to learn the parameters of a Gaussian Process.
-There are two main neural process types: latent neural processes, and conditional neural processes, as shown in Figure \ref{fig:neural_process}.
+Neural processes pass the data through a neural network to learn a latent representation.
+Each support set data point is passed through an aggregation function to calculate the latent feature.
+This aggregation is performed to maintain indifference under the permutation of latent features, which helps maintain a key theoretical property (i.e., the consistency condition) of stochastic processes \citep{jha2022neural}).
+Another neural network uses that latent representation and one or more data points (e.g., one-shot vs. few-shot) from the target domain to learn the parameters of a Gaussian Process.
+There are two main neural process types: latent neural processes \citep{garnelo2018neural} and conditional neural processes \citep{garnelo2018conditional}.
+Conditional neural processes have received the most attention, where many techniques incorporate different neural network architectural components with varying degrees of success \citep[e.g.,][]{gu2023general_neural_fields, holderrieth2021equivariant, bruinsma2023autoregressive, kim2022neural, wang2022np, ye2022contrastive, dexheimer2023learning, pandey2023evidential}).

-Latent neural processes construct a stochastic variable using latent features, which typically takes the form of a Gaussian distribution parameterized by \(\mu\) and \(\sigma\)~\cite{garnelo2018neural}.
-However, by modeling these correlations the underlying predictive model becomes intractable and must be approximated (e.g., Monte Carlo Sampling~\cite{foong2020meta}, Variational Inference~\cite{garnelo2018neural}).
-Conditional neural processes do not construct a stochastic variable using latent features~\cite{garnelo2018conditional}, instead they make the assumption the stochastic process can be fully described by these encoded values (i.e., factorized Gaussian distribution~\cite{jha2022neural}).
-This assumption makes the underlying predictive model analytically tractable, but ignores any correlations that may exist between latent features.
-Several neural network architectural components have been incorporated into conditional neural processes with varying degrees of success (e.g.,~\cite{gu2023general_neural_fields, holderrieth2021equivariant, bruinsma2023autoregressive, kim2022neural, wang2022np, ye2022contrastive, dexheimer2023learning, pandey2023evidential}).